 - Drag and Drop or Move them to the public html folder.

-It is important that you identify what caused the errors in 5.9 so that your theme developer can address the issue as it is recommended to use the latest version of WordPress for security and plugins compatibility.
+It is important that you identify what caused the errors so that your theme developer can address the issue as it is recommended to use the latest version of WordPress for security and plugins compatibility.

 You might also want to deactivate all plugins to identify if there is a plugin that caused the fatal error and then contact the plugin developer for an update.